navysealtf9k/Exploratory-Data-Analysis/Hw03/README.md

 -----------------

 -   Experimented with pandoc tables and tried to use (unsuccessfully as I didn't have any regression output) stargazer to generate tables.
+-   Also experimented with the side by side layout in the first task.

 NOTE
 ----